-The bathroom, located on the offside rear of the vehicle consists of an electric flush toilet, a washbasin with mixer tap and a separate shower cubicle with folding doors.
+The bathroom occupies the whole width of the rear of the vehicle, and consists of an electric flush toilet, a washbasin with mixer tap and a separate shower cubicle with folding doors.

-Below the basin is a storage cupboard with a sliding door, and above is a mirror with a small spotlight for illumination.
+Below the basin is a storage unit, and above is a mirror with a overhead light for illumination.